IBM/guide-conveyor-simulator/README.md

 ## Step 2A - Deploy the sample conveyor belt web application

-The sample app lets you simulate a Bluemix connected industrial conveyor belt.
+The sample app lets you simulate a IBM Cloud connected industrial conveyor belt.
 You can start and stop the belt and adjust the speed of the belt.
-Every change to the belt is sent to Bluemix in the form of an MQTT message that is displayed in the app.
+Every change to the belt is sent to IBM Cloud in the form of an MQTT message that is displayed in the app.
 You can monitor the belt behavior by using the default dashboard cards.
 The sample app is built using the Node.js client libraries at: [https://github.com/ibm-watson-iot/iot-nodejs](https://github.com/ibm-watson-iot/iot-nodejs)

 ![Conveyor belt app](images/app_conveyor_belt.png)

-* From the *guide-conveyor-simulator* directory, push your app to Bluemix and give it a new name by replacing YOUR_APP_NAME in the cf push command.
+* From the *guide-conveyor-simulator* directory, push your app to IBM Cloud and give it a new name by replacing YOUR_APP_NAME in the cf push command.
 Use the --no-start option because you will start the app in the next stage after it is bound to Watson IoT Platform.
 > Note: Deploying your application can take a few minutes.

 ```bash